Sega Saturn Architecture

 Image

-Not much mystery here, the VDP2 is responsible for the last step of sending the processed signal to the video encoder.
+Not much mystery here, the VDP2 handles the last step of passing the processed signal to the video encoder.

-The VDP2 operates in sync with the CRT beam, meaning that its computations correspond to the pixels that will be displayed on the next scan line.
+The VDP2 operates in sync with the CRT beam, meaning that its ongoing computations correspond to the pixels due to appear on the upcoming scan line.

 As a challenging 3D console

-Here’s where the Saturn shined and struggled at the same time.
-While this console had eight processors to take advantage of, it all came down to:
+Here’s where the Saturn both shone and struggled at the same time.
+While this console had eight processors to take advantage of, it ultimately came down to:

 3D modelling